Why study here?

 Having Manchester Museum and Whitworth Art Gallery as part of the University’s resources is undoubtedly a huge asset to this course; I particularly enjoyed co-curating an exhibition at Manchester Museum with coursemates.Denise Courcoux / Art Gallery and Museum Studies student

-- You'll be taught and trained by our expert academic staff and experienced arts and museum professionals.
+- You'll be taught and trained by our expert academic staff and experienced arts, museum and heritage professionals.

-- You'll prepare for employment in the arts by studying arts management and museology theory whilst also gaining an understanding of overarching trends in the arts and cultural sector.
+- You'll prepare for employment in the arts by studying arts management, museology and heritage theory whilst also gaining an understanding of overarching trends in the arts, cultural and heritage sector.

 - With our excellent links to cultural organisations, there is no shortage of access to a range of exciting and valuable work placements.